zuplo/docs/docs/handlers/url-forward.md

 Handlers** drop-down.

 In the text box enter the URL to rewrite the request.
-Values can be mixed into the URL string using Javascript string interpolation syntax.
+Values can be mixed into the URL string using JavaScript string interpolation syntax.
 For example:

 ```txt
 https://${env.BASE_HOST_NAME}/${method}/${params.productId}